-The IL Lottery is authorized to sell tickets online to major draw games.
-Tickets may only be purchased through the official Illinois Lottery website.
-Customers must be at least 18 years of age and have a valid Illinois address to sign up for an online account.
+The IL Lottery website offers instant win games and sells tickets to major draw games online.
+Customers must be 18 or older, located in Illinois, and have a valid in-state address to sign up for online accounts.

 The legality of daily fantasy sports has never been firmly settled one way or another, but major operators such as DraftKings and FanDuel accept customers from Illinois and have so far faced no major pushback from lawmakers or regulators.

 Illinois law prohibits all forms of online gambling that have not been specifically authorized by the legislature.

 720 ILCS § 5/28-1 provides an extensive list of gambling-related offenses.
 Included among those is a provision that specifically addresses online gambling: